PNC-SRE-Capstone-Team/SRE-Capstone/README.md

 The download, extraction, and installation of the service can eventually be ported over to ansible, but this is non-critical.

 ## Computing Infrastructure
 The computing infrastructure used for this project is self-hosted, running on an HPE ProLiant DL380 Gen9 Server.
 It is running the Proxmox virtual machine platform, a free alternative to commercial platforms like VMWare ESXi.
 Virtual machines for the Kubernetes cluster are provisioned on top of Proxmox with Terraform.

-To safeguard the infrastructure from hostile actors on the internet, the machines are only accessible over the network to authenticated users with the Tailscale mesh VPN.
+A number of services are reachable by domain name.
+However, to safeguard the infrastructure from hostile actors on the internet, the machines are only accessible over the network to authenticated users with the Tailscale mesh VPN.

+- `argo.damdiel.com`
+- `mariadb.damdiel.com`
+- `mongodb.damdiel.com`
+- `mongodb-metrics.damdiel.com`
+- `kafka.damdiel.com`
+- `grafana.damdiel.com`
+- `prometheus.damdiel.com`
+- `nginx-metrics.damdiel.com`

 ## Kubernetes
 The K3s project is used as the basic for the Kubernetes cluster.
 The control plane and nodes are provisioned with Terraform and then configured with Ansible.